 My research in the fields of children and food, digital media, school, self-concept and others informs curriculum development and renewal and developing materials to engage students with contemporary perspectives and fresh research insights.

-Reflecting my interest in integrating different disciplines exploring childhood, I am co-chair of E102 An Introduction to childhood studies and child psychology and a module team member of E808 Children and Young People’s Worlds (in production).
+Reflecting my interest in integrating different disciplines exploring childhood, I am co-chair of E102 An Introduction to childhood studies and child psychology and contributed to the production of E808 Children and Young People’s Worlds.

-I currently supervise Masters, EdD and PhD students in the areas of children and food, food marketing, experiences of school, and higher education professionals’ engagement in digital media.
-I welcome expressions of interest from potential doctoral students in the fields of children’s experiences of school, food and media.
+I currently supervise Masters, EdD and PhD students in the areas of children and food, food marketing, experiences of school, and digital media.
+I welcome expressions of interest from potential doctoral students in the fields of children’s experiences of food, learning and media.

 Regarding food, food marketing and children I have examined under-explored areas such as preschool children’s understanding of food, food brands, and food advertisements, and, most recently, food marketing to adolescents in digital media.